Hipster Handbook - Sun Ray Software

 XScreenSaver

 Latest Hipster delivers XScreenSaver only in 64-bit.
 The SunRay PAM module are shipped as 32-bit only so unlocking works only with 32-bit XScreenSaver.
+Newer Xscreensaver has the problem like some other newer Gnome and Mate components, that they expect, there is a main display :0.
+This isn't true on SunRay.
+XScreensaver prefer to crash on SunRay.
 That's why we need the XScreenSaver package with 32-bit bins from http://pkg.toc.de/sunray/.

 It is more comfortable to use mate-screensaver.
 For PAM is only the module mate-screensaver-pam-helper needed.
 This is not an shared object, instead it is an executable and can be shipped in 32bit independent from the other commands.